siddharth10/Meteor-Apps/README.md

 With Meteor you write apps:

 •	in pure JavaScript <br />
-•	that send data over the wire, rather than HTML
+•	that send data over the wire, rather than HTML <br />
 •	using your choice of popular open-source libraries

 Get Started : Documentation is available at http://docs.meteor.com/.